pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 The general options may be used in the interactive mode to override the default general options or specific general options for the current command.

-Thus, behavior of pywbemcli (ex. :ref:`--output-format`) or the parameters of the current connection (:ref:`--server general option`) can be changed for the execution of a single command in the interactive mode.
+Thus, behavior of pywbemcli (ex. :ref:`--output-format general option`) or the parameters of the current connection (:ref:`--server general option`) can be changed for the execution of a single command in the interactive mode.